-3. RELATED WORK
+3. Related Work

-A number of literatures (e.g., [17-19]) have studied anonymity in ad hoc networks.
-However, the anonymous protocols designed for ad hoc networks are not suitable for WSNs because of the large computation and communication overheads [5].
-Misra and Xue [20] proposed two anonymous schemes for clustered WSNs, namely Simple Anonymity Scheme (SAS) and Cryptographic Anonymity Scheme (CAS).
-The former uses a pool of pseudonyms for anonymous identity generation, and the latter uses hashing function and symmetric cryptography.
+A number of literatures (e.g., [13 - 15]) have studied anonymity in ad hoc networks.
+However, the anonymous protocols designed for ad hoc networks are not suitable for WSNs due to the large computation and communication overheads [5].
+Misra et al. [16] proposed two anonymous schemes for clustered WSNs, namely SAS and CAS.
+The former uses a pool of pseudonyms for anonymous identity generation and the latter uses hashing function and symmetric cryptography.
 However, if a sensor node along the routing path is compromised, then neither SAS nor CAS achieves sender anonymity.
-The reason is given as follows.
+The reason is given below.

-Nezhad et al. [21] proposed Destination Controlled Anonymous Routing Protocol for Sensornets (DCARPS) to protect the base station anonymity in WSN.
+Nezhad et al. [11] proposed DCARPS to protect the base station anonymity in WSN.
 Under DCARPS, each node has two constant anonymous IDs, one for message receiving and another for message forwarding.
-However, later, we will show that DCARPS cannot provide the base station anonymity, nor the communication relationship anonymity.
+However, below we will show that DCARPS cannot provide the base station anonymity, nor the communication relationship anonymity.

 In DCARPS, a broadcast tree structure is used for communications.
-The one-hop neighbors of the base station use the same anonymous ID to send messages to the base station, as the base station is the parent node of all these onehop nodes.
+The one-hop neighbors of the base station use the same anonymous ID to send messages to the base station, as the base station is the parent node of all these one-hop nodes.
 However, for any other sensor node (besides the base station), its neighbors may use different anonymous IDs to send out messages, because the probability of all neighbor nodes having the same parent node is very small.
-With the aforementioned differences, an eavesdropper can find out the base station.
+Based on the above differences, an eavesdropper can find out the base station.

 In DCARPS, sensors use a broadcast tree to transmit data to the base station.
-Consider an example in Figure 1, node D is the parent node of nodes A, B, and C. When A, B, and C send data packets to D, they use the same anonymous receiving ID.
-A global observer can easily find out node D's location, which is an overlapping area of the three transmissions.
+Consider an example in Fig. 1, node D is the parent node of node A, B and C. When A, B and C send data packets to D, they use the same anonymous receiving ID.
+A global observer can easily find out node D's location, which is overlapping area of the three transmissions.
 Hence, the parent-child relationship is exposed and so is the communication relationship between the nodes.

-Sheu et al. [5] proposed a new anonymous communication protocol for WSN, namely Anonymous Path Routing (APR), that includes rooting setup stage and anonymous communication stage.
+Sheu et al. [5] proposed a new anonymous communication protocol for WSN, namely APR, which includes rooting setup stage and anonymous communication stage.
 In the first stage, source node finds the path to the base station by broadcast.
-However, as the broadcast flag field and the receiver identity field of the broadcast message do not change during the broadcast, attackers can easily detect a broadcast message and trace the message.
-Figure 2 shows a broadcast initiated by node s.
-With the two invariant fields, an attacker can detect broadcast messages of the same session and record the location and time of each relay of the message.
-In Figure 2, the attacker could plot two circles according to the message timings, and the source node is located in the center of the circles.
+However, as the broadcast-flag field and the receiver identity field of the broadcast message do not change during the broadcast, attackers can easily detect a broadcast message, and trace the message.
+Fig. 2 shows a broadcast initiated by node s.
+Based on the two invariant fields, an attacker can detect broadcast messages of the same session, and record the location and time of each relay of the message.
+In Fig. 2, the attacker could plot two circles according the message timings, and the source node is located in the center of the circles.
 To sum up, without anonymous broadcast in the path discovery process, APR cannot achieve sender anonymity.
 As the network controller, the base station often broadcast messages, so without anonymous broadcast, the base station can be easily identified.
 Hence, APR cannot provide base station anonymity either.

-Figure 1.
-Localizing the parent node.
+Fig. 1: Localizing the parent node.

-Figure 2.
-Clustering nodes according to the timing of broadcast messages.
+Fig. 2: Clustering nodes according to the timing of broadcast messages.